"Do They Have Duck in the Mediterranean Diet?"

 Many Mediterranean Diets

-50 years ago, their diet was close to what is now called a "Med Diet".
+50 years ago, the diets of Greece, Italy, Spain and Portugal was close to what is now called a "Mediterranean Diet".
 They were hard times.
 There was not much money for lovely but nutritionally useless foods, often containing a lot of sugar.
 Red meat was quite expensive, some fish was cheap.
 Beans of all kinds were filling and cost little.
 Rice, pasta and bread were eaten in large quantities - but not whole grain.
 At meal-times there was always water on the table and a cheap, usually red, wine.

-What we now generally call "junk food" virtually did not exist.
+Modern-day "junk" food virtually did not exist.
 Now, the main streets of southern Europe are crammed with the international fast food joints!
+The Mediterranean Diet myth has spread to a large part of world.

 The Mediterranean peoples are giving up their own diet.
 They have been doing so just when much of the rest of the world is singing its praises and often adopting it to lose weight or for health reasons.